 The wait was over.
-I stepped out of my van and took in the heavy aroma of afternoon autumn mingled with lake-shore.
+I took in the sweet fragrance of afternoon autumn mingled with lake-shore.

-The hiking trail I planned to hunt from skirted the empty water access on Pine Lake.
+The hiking trail I planned to hunt skirted the empty water access on Pine Lake.
 I had walked up on a doe here two weeks ago.
-Anticipation was thick like the meadow grass which interrupted the woodlands, remnants of long gone farm land hewn from the wilderness, and gave contrast to the aspens, pines, and oaks that held promise of bow hunting adventure.
+Anticipation was thick, like the meadow grass which interrupted the woodlands, remnants of long gone farm land hewn from wilderness, and gave contrast to the aspens, pines, and oaks that held promise of bow hunting adventure.

 I retreated to the leeward side of the rise and hunkered down in a pine clearing littered with acorns from a massive oak tree.